make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Thunn-Der](https://github.com/Thunn-Der) for assisting with support for Breville AirDynamic 3d fans.
 - [dwojtas](https://github.com/dwojtas) for contributing Polish translations.
 - [supersjimmie](https://github.com/supersjimmie) for assisting with support for A60 RGBWW lightbulbs.
+- [b1be](https://github.com/b1be) for assisting with support for AlecoAir D25 dehumidifiers.